cyberboy666/r_e_c_u_r/README.md

 ## features

-- seamlessly loop video through rpi's HDMI out
+- seamlessly loop video through rpi's HDMI or composite out
 - intuitively _browse_ video files on a usb and map them into __r_e_c_u_r__
 - load and trigger video samples from numbered slots in the _sampler_ bank
 - dynamically set and clear the start/end points of each sample as it plays